 What to do

 Though the attorney may carry most of the load, there are a few important ways you should contribute to the case.
 The most important aspect is for you to provide facts and any possible evidence involved in the auto accident.
-Providing copies of medical records, witness contact information or statements and the accident report can be very helpful.
+Providing copies of medical records, witness contact information or statements, and the accident report can be very helpful.
 If you were not able to retrieve a copy at the scene, you may be able to purchase your crash report online.

 Though you can file a personal injury claim yourself, it can be rather beneficial to work with an attorney.
 With a legal professional on your side, you have someone with knowledge and experience to help you navigate the process.
-This can save you time, energy, resources and money.
+This can save you time, energy, resources, and money.

 Understanding these key factors may pave the way for a smooth, successful claims process.
-Most importantly, remember your attorney is there to aid you, so be sure to select one you feel comfortable working with, and whom you can trust to have your best interest.
+Most importantly, remember your attorney is there to aid you, so be sure to select the one you feel comfortable working with, and whom you can trust to have your best interest.